MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 > If a message is sent from another user when the chat window isn’t open, you’ll receive a notification.

-### Move, size, or close a window shared by an expert
+## Screen-sharing with an expert on Microsoft Teams

 When you're working with an expert on a call, the expert can share their desktop or application window with you to assist with the call.
 When an expert shares their desktop or running application this way, your video feed of the expert will change to a solid color.
 You'll still be able to use all the tools in the toolbar even though your video feed is no longer displayed.